Lesson Plan - Get It!

 This is where all of the waste comes together to make poop or feces!
 Yep, that's right, all living things need to get rid of the waste that the body cannot process.
 That means every person and every animal poops!
 It comes out the rectum and anus and you flush it away.

 You sure have learned a lot about the digestive system!
-Check out this cool video about how the whole process works, Digestive System by Kids Health.org:
+Check out this cool video on How the Digestive System Works, by Kids Health.org:

 WOW!
 Did you see all of the organs and parts of your body that have to work together to make the digestive system function?
 The human body is quite an amazing thing, and learning how it all works together is a great way to make sure you are taking good care of yours.